Thursday, June 18, 2026

 mkdir -p ${TAR_DIR:?} ${SRC_DIR:?} ${OBJ_DIR:?}

-# Download the latest Binutils and GCC
+# Download the latest Binutils, GCC, XML Ada, and GPRbuild

 BINUTILS_VER="2.46.0" &&